velocitatem/complete_hpc_application/README.md

 diff serial.out parallel.out
 ```

+> [!NOTE]
-The time it took for the MPI and OpenMP code to run is ~2.1 times faster when running on 5 or more compute nodes with CPUs.
+> The time it took for the MPI and OpenMP code to run is ~2.1 times faster when running on 5 or more compute nodes with CPUs.

 ## GPUs